3.6 Governance Committees, Metrics, and Remediation

 CharterDefines scope and authorityCommittee can approve documentation standards

-OwnerAssigns accountabilityHIM owns deficiency reporting, service line owns completion
+OwnerAssigns accountabilityHIM owns deficiency reporting; service line owns completion

-ThresholdTriggers actionError rate above accepted tolerance requires review
+ThresholdTriggers actionError rate above tolerance requires review

 Follow-upProves improvementRevalidation shows error rate decreased